dpzhang/scas_db/README.md

 * Determine __Start Filing Date__ and __End Filing Date__, and enter command
 below to Windows Command Prompt to run the scraper.
-    + For example, if you want to scrap all case profiles between 01/01/2016 and 07/19/2017, use the following command.
+    + For example, if a user want to scrap all case profiles between 01/01/2016 and 07/19/2017, use the following command.
         ```bash
         python C:\Workdata\scas_scraper.py 01/01/2016 07/19/2017